Techwith-Aditya/Assignment_BTech2026_2201920130014/README.md

 - **PS**: Project Employees I
 - **Approach**: Joined the Project and Employee tables based on employee_id to match employees with their projects.
 Grouped the data by project_id and calculated the average experience of employees in each project.
 Used ROUND() to keep the result up to two decimal places.
 Returned the project_id along with the average experience of employees working on that project...
 - **Platform**: Leetcode

+---

+## Day 14 - 8th Feb 2025

+### DSA
+1. **Problem 1**
+   - **PS**: Best Time to Buy and Sell Stock
+   - **Approach**: Used an iterative approach to track the minimum price and maximum profit.
+Initialized min as the first price and maxProfit as 0.
+Iterated through prices, updating min and maxProfit accordingly.
+Returned maxProfit after traversal in O(n) time and O(1) space...
+   - **Platform**: Leetcode

+2. **Problem 2**
+   - **PS**: Reverse a Doubly Linked List
+   - **Approach**: Used a two-pointer approach to reverse the doubly linked list in place.
+Initialized prev as null and curr as head.
+Iterated through the list, swapping the next and prev pointers for each node.
+Moved curr forward using the updated prev reference.
+Returned prev.prev as the new head after traversal.
+Achieves O(n) time complexity with O(1) space complexity...
+   - **Platform**: GeeksForGeeks

+3. **Problem 3**
+   - **PS**: Flattening a Linked List
+   - **Approach**: Used a recursive approach to flatten a linked list where each node has a next and bottom pointer.
+First, recursively flattened the next list, reducing the problem size.
+Then, merged the current node with the flattened list using a helper function that merges two sorted lists using the bottom pointer.
+Maintained a dummy node for easier merging and ensured next pointers were nullified.
+Achieves O(n * m) time complexity (where n is the number of nodes in the top-level list and m is the average number of bottom nodes) with O(1) extra space...
+   - **Platform**: GeeksForGeeks

+### OOPS
+- **PS**: Flatten Nested List Iterator
+- **Approach**: Simulated all operations using following operations...
+  - Flattening the List: Used a helper function to extract all numbers from the nested list and store them in a simple list.
+  - Preprocessing in Constructor: Converted the nested list into a flat list at the start so that iteration becomes easy.
+  - Iterator Functions: next() returns the next number and moves forward, while hasNext() checks if more numbers are left.
+  - Fast Access: Since the list is already flattened, getting the next number is quick (O(1) time), and the setup takes O(n) time.
+- **Platform**: Leetcode

+### DBMS
+- **PS**: Exchange Seats
+- **Approach**: Used a CASE-based approach to swap adjacent student IDs in the Seat table.
+Checked if the id is the maximum and odd, keeping it unchanged to handle cases where the total number of rows is odd.
+Otherwise, swapped adjacent rows by adding 1 to odd ids and subtracting 1 from even ids.
+Ensured the result was ordered correctly using ORDER BY id.
+Achieves O(n) time complexity with constant space usage...
+- **Platform**: Leetcode